 Great news!
 The first luggage belt has been installed now, which hopefully makes the below instructions useless.
 Just remember, after getting your luggage from the belt, it will still be scanned.
 That is the normal procedure in Zanzibar for all luggage.
 It’s usually a pretty fast procedure and they don’t ask you to remove laptops etc.

-These older instructions still apply to domestic terminal, and perhaps if the belt is not working:
+These older instructions still apply to the domestic terminal, and perhaps if the belt is not working:

 Luggage is brought from the plane just outside of the hall, where a police dog often checks them.
 The luggage handlers then start bringing bags inside.
 This is sometimes done with trolleys of different sizes, and sometimes just by hand.
-When looking for your luggage, an employee might ask you how it looks like and promise to bring it to you.
-This is not a good suggestion, as payment might then be expected, and that’s against the rules and regulations.
+When looking for your luggage, an employee might ask you what it looks like and promise to bring it to you.
+This is not a good suggestion, as payment might be expected, which is against the rules and regulations.
 So we strongly suggest you just wait, patiently.
 The luggage will come.
-If it doesn’t, it has not been lost in Zanzibar but before, so that’s a separate issue, which you can easily repoert at the airport.
+If it doesn’t, it has not been lost in Zanzibar but before, so that’s a separate issue, which you can easily report at the airport.

 Exiting Zanzibar airport

 Why is there even a need for such a headline?
-Beacuse this is where many get overwhelmed.
+Because this is where many get overwhelmed.

 If you have booked a driver to pick you up, he waits for you just outside the exit area with your name (or sometimes, hotel or company name) on a sign board or a piece of paper.
 If there are many arriving at the same time, there are many, many drivers there and lots of sign boards to read.

 Do not panic!
-Take your time, read them through.
-It might seem like too much people and possibly some overly friendly taxi drivers trying to get you as their client.
+Take your time, and read them through.
+It might seem like too many people and possibly some overly friendly taxi drivers trying to get you as their client.
 It’s all safe and just say “sorry, I already arranged a pick up”.